Benchmarking LLM Privacy Recognition for Social Robot Decision Making: Related Works

 \subsection{LLM Privacy Risks \& Benchmarking}

-Prior works have studied various LLM privacy risks and have shown that the models can leak sensitive data by extracting their memory.
-Specifically, ~\citet{carlini2021extracting} have shown that a practical extraction attack could be used to recover GPT-2 training sequences.
-Additional works have demonstrated that LLMs can infer sensitive personal information~\cite{kim2023propile, staab2023beyond} and remain vulnerable to Membership Inference Attacks~\cite{duan2024membership, mattern2023membership, fu2023practical}.
+Prior works have studied LLM privacy risks and shown that the models can leak sensitive data by extracting their memory.
+Specifically, Carlini et al.~\cite{carlini2021extracting} have shown that a practical extraction attack could be used to recover GPT-2 training sequences.
+Additional works have demonstrated that LLMs can infer sensitive personal information~\cite{kim2023propile, staab2023beyond}, and remain vulnerable to prompt injection~\cite{costa2025securing, greshake2023not} and Membership Inference Attacks~\cite{duan2024membership, mattern2023membership, fu2023practical}.

 To assess the potential risks and benefits that LLMs present, researchers utilize benchmarking as a standardized evaluation method for LLM performance.
-Common evaluation domains include reasoning~\cite{srivastava2022beyond,hendrycks2020measuring}, multilingualism~\cite{hu2020xtreme, liang2020xglue}, coding~\cite{chen2021evaluating, austin2021program}, and instruction following~\cite{zheng2023judging, dubois2025lengthcontrolledalpacaevalsimpleway} as well as safety and privacy~\cite{ruan2023identifying, yuan2024r, zhang2023safetybench, gu2024mllmguard, zhang2024multitrust, zharmagambetov2025agent, zhu2024privauditor, zhang2024multi, chang2025keep}.
-Additional benchmarks, such as PURE~\cite{chi2023plue}, PolicyQA~\cite{ahmad2020policyqa}, PrivacyQA~\cite{ravichander2019question}, and GenAIPABench~\cite{hamid2023genaipabench}, have been performed to evaluate privacy-policy comprehension using dedicated datasets.
-Of particular relevance to this work, \citet{mireshghallah2023can} first raised the question of whether LLMs can reason about CI.
-These authors utilized their benchmark, ConfAlde, to show that GPT-4 violates CI norms in 39\% of evaluated scenarios where humans would withhold the information.
+Common evaluation domains include reasoning~\cite{srivastava2022beyond,yi2025privacy}, multilingualism~\cite{hu2020xtreme, liang2020xglue}, coding~\cite{chen2021evaluating, austin2021program}, and instruction following~\cite{zheng2023judging, dubois2025lengthcontrolledalpacaevalsimpleway} as well as safety and privacy~\cite{ruan2023identifying, zhang2023safetybench, gu2024mllmguard, zhang2024multitrust, zharmagambetov2025agent, zhu2024privauditor, zhang2024multi, chang2025keep,bagdasarian2024airgapagent}.
+PURE~\cite{chi2023plue}, PolicyQA~\cite{ahmad2020policyqa}, PrivacyQA~\cite{ravichander2019question}, and GenAIPABench~\cite{hamid2023genaipabench} have been performed to evaluate privacy-policy comprehension using dedicated datasets.
+Mireshghallah et al.~\cite{mireshghallah2023can} first raised the question of whether LLMs can reason about CI.
+These authors utilized their benchmark, ConfAlde, to show that GPT-4 violates CI norms in 39\% of evaluated scenarios where humans would withhold information.
 Most recently, PrivacyLens~\cite{shao2024privacylens} introduced vignette-based questions to survey LLMs' privacy-norm awareness.
-In this work, we aim to investigate the privacy awareness of LLMs by evaluating them through a benchmark grounded in CI.
+However, existing works study whether an LLM can decide on the appropriateness of sharing data using tools from CI.
+In this work, we aim to explore how these models make decisions, and how well their responses align with human preferences in household HRI contexts.